The Small One: Production

-By the early 1970s, several of Disney's senior animators had either died or retired, but the continuous success of their animated features convinced studio executives that the animation department was still lucrative but in desperate need for new talent.
-Veteran animator Eric Larson was selected to head the training program, in which he selected and trained graduates from colleges and art schools across the United States.
-Eventually, twenty-five new artists were hired from 1970 to 1977.
+By the early 1970s, several of Disney's senior animators had either died or retired, but the continuous success of their recently released animated films convinced studio executives that the animation department was still lucrative but in desperate need for new talent.
+Veteran animator Eric Larson (of Disney's Nine Old Men) was selected to head the training program, in which he selected and trained graduates from colleges and art schools across the United States.
+Eventually, 25 new artists were hired between 1970 and 1977.
+Ron Husband was promoted to Disney's first African-American animator while working on the project.